Michaelvasandani/cse15l-lab-reports/laberport3.md

 plos//pmed.0020120.txt
 plos//pmed.0020281.txt
 ```
-* Using `-size`, you can perform a search query to find files that are equal to, greater than or less than your specified file size.
-This is useful if you want to look for specific files that are too big or that are very small.
+* in this example I used the command `-size` -3k combined with the `find` command.
+The `-size` option allows me to filter the sizes based on file sizes and by specifying -3k, I am filtering to find the files that are less than 3 kilobytes.

 ### 2. `-type`
 * example 1: